amitaiturkel/bricker/README.md

 To use the Bricker game, follow these steps:
 1. Clone the repository: `git clone https://github.com/amitaiturkel/bricker.git`
 2. Navigate to the project directory: `cd bricker`
+3. Install DanoGameLab: `git clone https://github.com/DanoGameLab/DanoGameLab.git`
-3. Compile the Java files: `javac *.java`
+4. Compile the Java files: `javac -cp DanoGameLab/src:src *.java`
-4. Run the game: `java BrickerGameManager`
+5. Run the game: `java -cp DanoGameLab/src:src BrickerGameManager`

 ## Usage
 Upon running the game, you can control the paddle using the arrow keys.
 The objective is to bounce the ball to break all the bricks on the screen.
 Be careful not to let the ball fall off the bottom of the screen, or you will lose a life.
 Collect falling hearts to gain extra lives and power-ups.